-Over the last decade, many businesses have realised the value that switching to a remote workforce can offer.
+Over the last decade, many businesses have realized the value that switching to a remote workforce can offer.
 From cutting overheads to increasing productivity, it sounds like a silver bullet for a lot of problems.

-While it can be a boon to an organisation, it’s not something that can simply be implemented with little forethought.
+While it can be a boon to an organization, it’s not something that can simply be implemented with little forethought.
 Achieving the kinds of exceptional outcomes some businesses have with remote workforces requires careful strategy and a considered approach to implementation to ensure that productivity rises instead of falls.

 At Roundee, we’re all about making work easier, wherever you are in relation to your office.
-We’ve put together this short guide covering off a few things you need to be aware of when instituting remote work in your organisation.
+We’ve put together this short guide covering off a few things you need to be aware of when instituting remote work in your organization.
 Whether you’re simply hiring a few off-site workers, building a second location that requires regular contact with head office, or going completely remote at all levels, this is for you.
-Read on and make smarter decisions for your organisation.
+Read on and make smarter decisions for your organization.

 Building the right framework

 Remote work cuts against the grain of most of the established practices and received wisdom of office work over the last few centuries.
 This doesn’t mean that it’s useless or even harder, just that it’s different.
 As such, with many businesses still operating thoroughly on 1950s rules when it comes to areas such as office attendance, compensation, productivity, time management and availability, it’s more than likely that your employment policies will need a refresh.

 Consider how a team working physically apart from management will need to be governed and directed.
 What guidance will they need to do their best work?
 This change of expectations can also mean a shift in how and who you hire, requiring a different skill set that prioritizes self-direction, self-motivation and communication.